kalindi-putra/formiable/README.md

 create virtual env using:- python -m venv .venv

-then activate it and ,
+then activate it and run below command to install requirements,

 pip install -r requirements.txt